 Make sure you know what to save for.
-And ask

-your lender about
+And ask your lender about assistance programs to see if you qualify for financial help.

 Go House Hunting

 Check out neighborhoods and home styles with your agent.
 Keep an open mind - you might find "the one" where you least expect it.